Uncertainty Calibration for Counterfactual Propensity Estimation in Recommendation: Introduction

-For machine learning methods which are widely used in recommending systems, the uncertainty quantification is often not well characterized and tends to produce over-confident predictions, not only for the deep learning models~\cite{guo2017calibration} but also for the shallow models, such as the logistic regression~\cite{vaicenavicius2019evaluating}.
-The uncertainty quantification can be characterized by using Bayesian methods, ensemble methods or calibration with binning and scaling~\cite{abdar2021review}.
-The uncertainty of personalized ranking probabilities is learned by uncertainty calibration methods~\cite{menon2012predicting,kweon2022obtaining} and later applied in the online advertising systems~\cite{wei2022posterior,xu2022ukd}.
+In machine learning methods widely used in recommendation systems, uncertainty quantification is often poorly characterized, leading to over-confident predictions.
+This issue is prevalent not only in deep learning models~\cite{guo2017calibration} but also in shallow models, such as logistic regression~\cite{vaicenavicius2019evaluating}. {Both types of models are prone to overconfidence because they are typically optimized to minimize error metrics without explicitly accounting for uncertainty, resulting in predictions that underestimate the true uncertainty in the data~\cite{guo2017calibration}.} The uncertainty of personalized ranking probabilities can be learned through uncertainty calibration methods~\cite{menon2012predicting, kweon2022obtaining} and applied in online advertising systems~\cite{wei2022posterior, xu2022ukd}.

-The propensity scoring probabilities are, in fact, miscalibrated which further limits the effectiveness of IPS, although validated in recommendation system and other applications.
-As shown in Fig.~\ref{fig:intro-miscalibration}, the expected propensity-scores are not calibrated with the fraction of the observed samples, compared with the perfectly calibration (the diagonal line).
-In the sense of uncertainty calibration, the expected or predicted propensity scoring, for example $95\%$, should have the same level of the fraction of the observed sample ($95\%$).
-The uncertainty originates in the inaccurate prediction of the inverse propensity scoring part and the following recommendation on MNAR with miscalibrated inverse propensities would be inaccurate.
+{Calibration in machine learning refers to the degree to which predicted probabilities reflect the true likelihood of an event.
+A model is considered well-calibrated if, for predictions assigned a probability of $p$, the actual frequency of the event is also $p$.} The propensity scores are frequently miscalibrated, limiting the effectiveness of IPS, even though IPS has been validated in recommendation systems and other applications.
+As illustrated in Fig.~\ref{fig:intro-miscalibration}, expected propensity scores are not calibrated with the fraction of observed samples, deviating from perfect calibration (the diagonal line). {Please note that the results in Fig.~\ref{fig:intro-miscalibration} also applies to the more recent methods, DR-JL~\cite{wang2019doubly} and MRDR~\cite{guo2021enhanced}}.
+In terms of uncertainty calibration, expected propensity scores, such as 95\%, should correspond to the same level of observed sample fraction (95\%).
+The uncertainty originates from inaccurate propensity score predictions, leading to inaccurate recommendations when dealing with MNAR data using miscalibrated propensity scores.

-In this paper, we propose the uncertainty calibration method for the propensity estimation in recommendation, which is the first work on the uncertainty quantification and calibration for the recommendation systems with selection biases.

-The contribution of this paper are as follows: \begin{itemize} \item We analyze the inverse propensity-scores approach and reveal the uncertainty miscalibration which limits the debiasing performance of the inverse propensity scoring estimator in the recommendation systems. \item We propose to use calibration error to estimate the quality of propensity-scores and propose the thoughtful uncertainty calibration methodology for the propensity-scores. \item We give the theoretical analysis and experimental results to show the show the superiority of uncertainty calibration for the unbiased performance estimation in recommendation systems. \end{itemize}